Beside the Mountain

 Instructions

-• In a food processor or a high powder blender blend the almonds and the oats until there are almost no chunks.
+• In a food processor or a high powder blender place the almonds and the oats and pulse until there are almost no chunks.
 Add the hemp hearts, cinnamon, and salt, then blend until everything looks like coarse sand.

-• Add the grated ginger, maple syrup, coconut oil, dates to the blender or food processor and pulse until a dough starts to form.
-It will become quite thick and hard to blend, not everything will be mixed together.
+• Add the grated ginger, maple syrup, coconut oil, and dates to the blender or food processor and pulse until a dough starts to form.
+It will become quite thick and hard to blend so not everything will be mixed together.
 When this happens dump this whole ginger date mixture into a medium bowl.

-• Use your hands knead the dough.
-There will be crumbs, keep kneading the dough until all the dry ‘coarse sand’ (oats and nuts) is mixed into one dough ball.
+• Use your hands to knead the dough.
+There will be crumbs - keep kneading the dough until all the dry oats and nuts are mixed into the dates, forming one dough ball.

 Notes

-• *I use about 10-13 medjool dates for this recipe, press the dates lightly in to the measuring cup until you get 1 cup.
+• Measuring dates: I use about 10-13 Medjool dates for this recipe, press the dates lightly into the measuring cup until you get 1 cup.

-• As seen in the photos I made a glaze for these protein balls, this was solely to make balls look pretty.
-To make the glaze mix together 2 tablespoon melted coconut oil and 3 tablespoon sifted powdered sugar.
+• As seen in the photos, I made a glaze for these protein balls, this was solely to make the balls look pretty.
+To make the glaze, mix together 2 tablespoons of melted coconut oil and 3 tablespoons of sifted powdered sugar.
 Drizzle this thin mixture over the balls.

 Nutrition